rodrigogroff/TextAdventure/TextAdventure/Readme.txt

 	also expressed objetively as choice (1 - "do this", 2 - "do that") or just what the "/help" provide as all the commands provided by the engine.

+	Think of the input blinking cursor as "homage".

 2) please forget about 'advanced' parsing, and let it stay DEAD:

-	A "no boundaries" interface (3+ words) drives people CRAZY (and away to the game) really f* fast ("turn off lamp?") -- also complicates matters for everyone: coder and the player.
+	A "no boundaries" interface (even 3+ words) drives people CRAZY (and away to the game) really f* fast ("turn off lamp", "rub oil lamp") -- also complicates matters for everyone: coder and the player.

 3) hints: